What Is Compound Interest?

 Simple interest is calculated only on the principal amount, while compound interest is calculated on the principal plus previously earned interest.
 Compound interest grows faster over time because you're earning interest on interest, making it more powerful for long-term investments.

-Are these calculators free to use?
+Is this calculator free to use?